 Use a custom server framework – Choose between integrated server-side frameworks to support the development of web applications including web services, web resources, and web APIs i.e. – None (Nuxt default server), Express, Koa, AdonisJS, HapiJS, Feathers, MicroJS. ( If you are not sure, keep None )

-Use a custom UI Framework – Choose your favorite UI framework to use their inbuilt UI Components i.e. – None (feel free to add one later), Bootstrap, Vuetify, Bulma, Tailwind, Element UI.
+Use a custom UI Framework – Choose your favourite UI framework to use their inbuilt UI Components i.e. – None (feel free to add one later), Bootstrap, Vuetify, Bulma, Tailwind, Element UI.

-Use the Axios module – Add Axios module to make API requests easily into your application.
+Use the Axios module – Add the Axios module to make API requests easily into your application.

 Use prettier – Add Prettier to prettify your code on save.

 Once you finish all of these it will install the packages in a few minutes, then you need to change the directory and launch the application by entering the following commands below: